ddanger/notes-2019-fem-state-mgmt-in-react-v2/README.md

 - bindActionCreator, bindActionCreators - optionally used to reduce boilerplate.
 Just creates a special-purpose function you can use to dispatch a particular action
 - applyMiddleware - used to inject code into the lifecycle of redux to do stuff based on what's happening

+## Redux
+- mapStateToProps - function that takes the state and returns something to pass to the component as props
+  - choose the state data you need.
+If you pass too much, you'll get unnecessary re-renders
+- mapDispatchToProps - there are various formats.
+Ultimately we use a real simple one that just returns the action creators
+- connect

+## Setting Up Data
+- Prefer objects over arrays `{ 1: { data: 'stuff' }, 2: { data: 'more stuff } }` instead of `[ { data: 'stuff' }, { data: 'more stuff' } ]`

+## Selectors and Reselect
+- reselect - memoization

 ## Redux Thunk
+- actiion creator returns a function that takes a `dispatch` param.
+It does async stuff and then calls `dispatch`.

 ## redux-observable
+- epic - function that takes a stream of actions and returns a stream of actions.
+  - Allows you to transform the action stream.
+  - It's cool becuase it enables cancellation of async stuff.

 ## MobX
+It's like Vue.js but more complex.
+- computed properties
+- decorators